 Antique Automobile Club of America Museum

 I have to be honest.
 When I was planning our trip to Hershey I thought the AACA Museum would have a few nice cars and be something we would just breeze through.
 After two hours, however, I had to drag my son out of there since he was having so much fun.
 From Studebakers to Fords to DeLorean prototypes, there’s a seemingly endless number of both well known and rare antique cars.
-We even had a chance to see the Hershey Kissmobile, which is currently parked outside of the AACA Museum.
+We even had a chance to see the Hershey Kissmobile, which was parked outside of the AACA Museum at the time of our visit.

 The Route 66 gallery was especially cool, and it reminded me of our visit to the Lincoln Highway Experience in Ligonier earlier this year.
 In addition to cars, there’s a huge collection of Harley Davidsons and a number of antique buses.
 The AACA Museum even houses the bus from the Keanue Reeves movie, Speed!